 Head further south towards the Kênh Gà hot spring.
 The clear water with bubbles comes from the mountains with 53° C, rich in sodium, magnesium, bicarbonate, and calcium.
 The resort offers public baths or private baths.
 Although it existed for years, Kenh Ga Hot Spring was officially recognized in 1940 by the French.
 Make the most of your stay and discover the nearby Van Trinh Cave, known for its spectacular stalactites, the Van Long Nature Reserve, the largest natural reserve in the North Delta, the Long Dich Temple and Cave, and the Cuc Phuong National Park.

 Binh Chau – Lo Quoc 55, Binh Chau, Xuyen Moc, Ba Ria province, 70 km from Vung Tau beach

 This spring is located 150 km from Ho Chi Minh City.
 Binh Chau not only has a beautiful spring but also thermal ponds with water temperatures ranging from 40 to 82 ° C, spilling more than 70 diurnal and nocturnal sources.
 In this area, there are many wells, often used for tourist demonstrations to boil eggs in natural hot mineral water.

-Officially discovered in 1928 by a French doctor named Sallet, the Spa had to wait the 21 century to be built and open to visitors.
+Officially discovered in 1928 by a French doctor named Sallet, the Spa had to wait until the 21st century to be built and opened to visitors.